By Shain Rossi, Certified Personal Trainer

 Let’s face it; who doesn’t want a slim waistline and sexy abs?
 But having a strong core is not just about looking good in a bathing suit and flashing a six-pack.
 A strong core provides stability to the entire body and is important for performing day-to-day activities.
+Now, even though you should be using your core throughout your workout, it is beneficial to spend time training it directly.
 Exercising your core about three times a week helps keep it strong.
 One great thing about doing core exercises is you don’t need any equipment.
 You also have a lot of exercises to choose from.
 Below are some great core exercises to mix and match during your next workout.

 Planks are one exercise that will chisel your abs fast.
 Try to maintain a straight line and don’t allow your butt to lift too high in the air.
 Keep your abs lifted and don’t let your low back sag.
 If you want even more of a challenge, there are several plank variations to try.
 For example, consider doing side planks or widen your stance and reach forward alternating arms.
 Hold for 20 seconds.
 Work your way up to more time as your core gets stronger.

 Keep in mind, if you’re trying to get an overall core workout you have to work more than just your abdominal muscles.
 Superman works your lower back muscles, which helps give you a strong core as well as improve your posture.